achyudh/handsfreectl/README.md

 ## Installation

 `handsfreectl` requires the `handsfreed` daemon to be installed and running.
-Please follow the instructions [here](https://github.com/achyudh/handsfreed/blob/main/README.md#installation) to install `handsfreed` first.
+Please follow the [instructions](https://github.com/achyudh/handsfreed/blob/main/README.md#installation) to install `handsfreed` first.

 There are several ways to install `handsfreectl`: